rangle/ngCourse2/handout/pipes/stateful_and_async_pipes.md

 # Stateful Pipes ##

-There are two categories of pipes, stateless and stateful.
+There are two categories of pipes:

-Stateless pipes are pure functions that flow input data through without remembering anything or causing detectable side-effects.
+* _Stateless_ pipes are pure functions that flow input data through without remembering anything or causing detectable side-effects.
 Most pipes are stateless.
-The `CurrencyPipe` we used and the length pipe we created both are examples of a stateless pipe.
+The `CurrencyPipe` we used and the length pipe we created are examples of a stateless pipe.

-Stateful pipes are those which can manage the state of the data they transform.
+* _Stateful_ pipes are those which can manage the state of the data they transform.
 A pipe that creates an HTTP request, stores the response and displays the output, is a stateful pipe.
 Stateful Pipes should be used cautiously.

 Angular 2 provides `AsyncPipe`, which is stateful.

-## Async Pipe ##
+## AsyncPipe ##

-AsyncPipe can receive a Promise or Observable as input and subscribe to the input automatically, eventually returning the emitted value(s).
+AsyncPipe can receive a `Promise` or `Observable` as input and subscribe to the input automatically, eventually returning the emitted value(s).
 It is stateful because the pipe maintains a subscription to the input and its returned values depend on that subscription.

 ```javascript
 import {Component} from '@angular/core';